Skip to content

 What if You Can’t Find Your Recovery Key?

-If you don’t have your BitLocker recovery key and Windows keeps asking for it, you may need to reset your PC to factory settings.
-This will erase all your files and apps, so only do this if you have no other options.
+If you can’t find your BitLocker recovery key and Windows keeps asking for it, you might have to reset your PC to its factory settings.

 Learn how to reset your PC here: How to Factory Reset Windows 11